oslego/shadow-dom-regions/Lessons-learned.md

 &lt;/script&gt;
 </pre>

-When implemented, the use of `applyAuthorStyles` allows me to define named flows outside the Shadow DOM and regions in the Shadow DOM
+When it is implemented, applyAuthorStyles will let me define named flows outside the Shadow DOM and regions inside the Shadow DOM.

 <pre>
 // create a new placeholder